Beta Israel: Early Modern period

-The Kabbalist Rabbi Abraham ben Eliezer Halevi the Elder, one of the exiles from Spain, immigrated to the Land of Israel and lived in Jerusalem, and wrote about the Jewish kingdom in Ethiopia.
+The Kabbalist Rabbi Abraham ben Eliezer Halevi the Elder, one of the exiles from Spain, emigrated to the Land of Israel and lived in Jerusalem, and wrote about the Jewish kingdom in Ethiopia.
 Halevi, who often dealt with calculations of redemption and the coming of the Messiah, thought that redemption was near and that the war of Ethiopian Jews against the Christian empire was the precursor of its arrival. in his epistle he refers to the Kingdom of Simien with their locality "Gideons" and writes that in the land of Habash there was "The harsh Kingdom of the mighty Jews".
 During this time, a Portuguese Kabbalist Solomon Molcho wrote an epistle regarding the Ethiopian community and believed they will be the ones who realise the coming of the Messiah.

 During this period, numerous epistles were composed by renowned authors of the time, such as Moses ben Mordecai Bassola, Isaac Akrish, and Abraham Farissol, among others.
 Additionally, various writings emerged concerning the Beta Israel and their interactions with the Jewish communities in the Mediterranean.
 Many Ethiopian Jews at this time would be cashed in by the local communities, joined synagogues, intermarried, etc. The legends of the conflicts involving the Beta Israel and the Ethiopian Empire gained fame and spread across the world.

 During the mid-16th century, the Beta Israel was heavily persecuted, by the ruling elites in which the Emperor confined himself on the agriculturally richer part of their territory, as leading as well leading small scale raids) into their villages and forts, which devastated the community, with a gradual increase of forced conversions and burning of manuscripts and scrolls occurred during this time.
 The Emperor also looted and burnt all the possessions, in which we can see an increase of Christian influence in this time.